subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Comparison of the Normal Distribution with Fat Tailed distributions

 So if the market does not follow the Wiener Process, what kind of statistics best describe it?
-The most straightforward way of approaching this problem is by empirically estimating the distribution of $\log S_t$, i.e. the market gains in an interval $t$.
-As shown in the above figure, this distribution typically exhibits a sharp central body and a fat-tailed behavior, which leads to large price movements.
-This means that extreme events occur more often than predicted by the Normal distribution, which is shown as the dotted line in the figure.
+The most straightforward way of approaching this problem is by empirically estimating the distribution of $\log S_t$, i.e. the log of the market gains in an interval $t$.
+As shown in the above figure, this distribution is distinctly non-Normal (the Normal distribution has also been plotted using the dotted line).
+It typically exhibits a sharp central body and a fat-tailed behavior, which leads to large price movements.
+This means that extreme events occur more often than predicted by the Normal distribution.

 ![](https://subirvarma.github.io/GeneralCognitics/images/weiner19.png)